OlyMahmudMugdho/learning-spring-boot/jpa-relationship/readme.md

 ### Relations:
 #### One-to-One:
  - Student and Account : One student has one account.
- - Teacher and Account : One teacher has one account.

 #### Many-to-One:
  - Student and Department : Many students belongs to one department
  - Teacher and Department